 How do students use recorded lectures?

 1) to understand difficult concepts; 2) to deal with time conflicts; and 3) to focus when they’re best able… Rutgers University–Camden faculty can choose to record any or all of their classes with a quick online sign-up.
-Just login with … Continue reading
+Just login with your NetID and follow the prompts at RUCams classroom recording.
+Presented at Open Apereo 2015 in… continue reading

 Engaging students one-on-one online at Rutgers-Camden

 Our own Christie DeCarolis, instructional designer at Rutgers University–Camden, along with Spanish PTL Dana Pilla, presented at the Virtual Sakai Conference 11/7/14.
-Watch a recording of their engaging presentation on YouTube to learn how Dana and Christie designed a robust … Continue reading
+Watch a recording of their engaging presentation on YouTube to learn how Dana and Christie designed a robust online course together.
+They organized a brilliant, robust class structure where students interacted with each… continue reading

 Evaluating online courses

-last updated Evaluating online courses As with any other course taught at Rutgers University–Camden, online courses are observed and evaluated by the chairs of their academic departments.
-To request access to an online course in Canvas: The request can initiate … Continue reading
+Evaluating online courses As with any other course taught at Rutgers University–Camden, online courses are observed and evaluated by the chairs of their academic departments.
+To request access to an online course in Canvas: Guidelines for evaluating online courses at RUC: Do you have other ideas for ensuring quality online instruction at Rutgers University–Camden?
+This is a… continue reading

 Finding online video for teaching

 Rutgers Libraries offer a great resource called Online Video at Rutgers which will give you the lowdown on how to add streaming video resources to your course site.
-The page gives a set of resources for finding free online video, … Continue reading
+The page gives a set of resources for finding free online video, but also directions on how to request feature films through Swank Digital Campus.
+Feature films… continue reading

 PowerPoint: record narration

 PowerPoint: converting presentation to Flash video using iSpring Free When you want to share PowerPoint presentations with your students, you have a few different options.
-This tip sheet outlines how to convert the presentation to a Flash movie, which you … Continue reading
+This tip sheet outlines how to convert the presentation to a Flash movie, which you can then upload to Sakai or eCollege as a much smaller .swf file.
+Most students… continue reading